terminaldweller/hived/README.md

 If you want to use docker-compose, it's as  simple as running `docker-compose up`.
 You just need to provide the files.
 You can check the file names in the docker-compose file.<br/>
 Both the server itself and the redis image are alpine-based so they're pretty small.<br/>

+## telebot
+`telebot` is the service that handles sending notifications through telegram. telebot uses grpc.<br/>
+You can find the grpc repo for it [here](https://github.com/terminaldweller/grpc).<br/>

 ## Gitpod
 `hived` is gitpod-ready.
 Gitpod might need to install some go lsp tools once it is loaded.
 You will get prompted for those.<br/>